Tokyo

 How to Find Black Metal Shows in Tokyo

 Check Earthdom’s schedule.
 Follow the bands on Instagram.
 Look for flyers posted by local promoters.
-The information flows through social media and direct networks, not through ticketing platforms or listing sites.
+The information moves through social media, bands, and promoters rather than ticketing platforms or listing sites.

-For booking, press, or questions about the Tokyo scene, contact Worship Pain directly.
+For booking, press, or questions about the Tokyo scene, contact Worship Pain.